butfirstchai.com

 Serve

-• Serve molokhia as soup with shredded chicken and pita or serve with boiled rice and chicken pices as a meal.
+• Serve molokhia as a soup topped with shredded chicken, along with some bread, or serve it with boiled rice and chicken pieces as a meal.

 Nutrition Info